 Q3.
 What punishment was given to the woman?

 Ans.
-She was turned into a woodpecker that has to keep boring into hard, dry wood in search of food.
+As punishment, the woman was turned into a woodpecker and forced to keep boring into hard, dry wood in search of food.

 Q4.
 What lesson does the poem teach us?

 Ans.
-It is called a legend because it is a traditional story passed down from old times, mixing history with imagination.
+The poem is called a legend because it is a traditional story passed down over time, blending imagination with moral lessons.